-(3) Provide such administrative support to the Board as may be necessary.
+(3) Providing such administrative support to the Board as may be necessary.

-(4) The preparation of policy, procedure and directives as may be required to implement this chapter and Chapter 85 of this title, or as the Board may require.
+(4) The preparation of policy or procedure to implement this chapter and Chapter 85 of this title.

-(5) Be the Chief Operational Officer of the Criminal Justice Information System, as per this title and established Board policy.
+(5) Being the Chief Operational Officer of the Criminal Justice Information System.

 (6) The preparation of an annual report on the status of the Criminal Justice Information System.

-(b) Primary functions. — The primary function of the Office of the Director shall be the assurance of the efficient and reliable development and operation of the hardware, software and database which comprise the Criminal Justice Information System; thereby, effectively collecting, storing and disseminating through the automated system, for all authorized users, criminal justice information, including criminal history record information.
+(b) Primary functions. — The primary function of the Office of the Director shall be the assurance of the efficient and reliable development and operation of the hardware, software, and database which comprise the Criminal Justice Information System; thereby, effectively collecting, storing, and disseminating through the automated system, for all authorized users, criminal justice information.

 (c) Duty to provide security. — The Office of the Director shall provide for automated security as follows:

-(1) Provide for secure system access for all criminal justice information system users through the administration of the Delaware Criminal Justice Information System security programs;
+(1) Provide secure access for all authorized users through the administration of the Delaware Criminal Justice Information System security programs.

-(3) Insure that access to computer facilities, systems operating environments, data file contents and system documentation whether in use or stored in a media library, shall be restricted to specifically authorized organizations and/or personnel;
+(3) Ensure that access to computer facilities, systems operating environments, data file contents, and system documentation , whether in use or stored in a media library, shall be restricted to authorized agencies and authorized users.

-(5) Procedures shall be instituted to assure that any agency or individual authorized access to the information system shall be responsible for the physical security of criminal history record information, or other such sensitive information, under its control or in its custody, and such information shall be protected from unauthorized access, disclosure or dissemination;
+(5) Procedures shall be instituted to assure that any authorized agency or authorized user shall be responsible for the physical security of criminal justice information, or other such sensitive information, under its control or in its custody, and such information shall be protected from unauthorized access, disclosure, or dissemination.

-(6) Direct access to criminal history record information, or other such sensitive information, shall be available only to other authorized personnel essential to the proper operation of the Criminal Justice Information System;
+(6) Direct access to criminal justice information, or other such sensitive information, shall be available only to authorized users essential to the proper operation of the Criminal Justice Information System.

-(7) Each employee, office or contracted employee, working with, or having access to the Criminal Justice Information System shall be made familiar with the substance and intent of this chapter and Chapter 85 of this title.
+(7) Each authorized user working with, or having access to the Criminal Justice Information System shall be made familiar with the substance and intent of this chapter, Chapter 85 of this title, and any rules and regulations promulgated by the Board under § 8605 of this title.

 (d) Duty to maintain complete and accurate records; performance of an audit. — The Office of the Director, or such contracted firms as may be employed, shall conduct an audit of the Criminal Justice Information System files and of the agencies accessing the system.
-The audit will be conducted according to established systems auditing procedures, and other such procedures as the State Bureau of Identification may prescribe.
-An audit will be conducted upon concurrence of the Board.
+The audit will be conducted according to established systems auditing procedures, and other such procedures as the Board may prescribe.

 (f) Duty to assure system operations. — The Office of the Director shall provide for the continued operation of the Criminal Justice Information System, including such maintenance as required.